 Roy Spliet, MSc.

-I recenty submitted my dissertation for the degree of Doctor of Philosophy, titled A SIMD accelerator for hard real-time systems.
+I recenty defended my dissertation for the degree of Doctor of Philosophy, titled A SIMD accelerator for hard real-time systems.
 Currently I am a postgraduate researcher in the Computer Architecture research group of the University of Cambridge, under the supervision of Dr. Robert Mullins.

 Previously I finished a research internship at the Max Planck Institute for Software-System, working in the field of Real-Time Systems after graduating from Delft University of Technology in the area of GPGPU.